pgtipping/Synthalyst/memory-bank/progress.md

   - Added proper type definitions for the Html component used in TrainingPlanPDF.tsx
   - Ensured compatibility with TypeScript's strict type checking
   - Verified successful build process locally before deployment

-# Progress Report - 2024-03-10

-## Recent Updates (Last 24 Hours)

-- ✅ Implemented Coming Soon Page for Non-Production Tools (2024-03-10)

-  - Created a Coming Soon page that displays when users try to access tools that aren't ready for production
-  - Implemented middleware to redirect users to the Coming Soon page for non-production-ready tools
-  - Maintained access to development versions of tools via development environment and URL parameters
-  - Only the following tools are accessible in production:
-    - JD Developer
-    - Interview Questions Generator
-    - Training Plan Creator
-  - All other tools redirect to the Coming Soon page
-  - The Coming Soon page includes:
-    - Clear messaging about the tool being under development
-    - Email notification signup for when the tool is ready
-    - Link to return to the home page
-    - Special link for developers to access the development version
-  - This approach allows us to continue development on all tools while only exposing production-ready tools to end users
-  - Location: `nextjs-app/src/app/coming-soon/page.tsx`, `nextjs-app/src/app/coming-soon/middleware.ts`

-- ✅ Improved Training Plan Creator Guide UI (2024-03-10)

-  - Enhanced the readability and visual appeal of the guide page by:
-    - Limiting the content width to 850px for better readability
-    - Setting the page background to white and content container to #f5f5f7
-    - Adding a subtle shadow to create a card-like effect for the content
-    - Increasing white space between elements for better visual separation
-    - Improving typography with better line height and text sizing
-    - Adding proper spacing between sections and list items
-    - Adding decorative borders to separate content sections
-    - Centering the title and adding a bottom border for emphasis
-    - Making the CTA button larger and more prominent
-  - These changes improve the user experience by:
-    - Making the content easier to read and scan
-    - Creating a clearer visual hierarchy
-    - Providing a more modern and professional appearance
-    - Ensuring the guide is accessible on different screen sizes
-  - Location: `nextjs-app/src/app/blog/training-plan-creator-guide/page.tsx`

-- ✅ Improved Coming Soon Page Security (2024-03-10)

-  - Removed the "Are you a developer?" section and link from the Coming Soon page
-  - Maintained the `?dev=true` parameter functionality for developer access
-  - This ensures that only developers who know about the parameter can access in-development tools
-  - The Coming Soon page now only shows:
-    - Clear messaging about the tool being under development
-    - Email notification signup for when the tool is ready
-    - Link to return to the home page
-  - Reverted unrelated Training Plan tab changes:
-    - Removed URL handling for tab changes in the TrainingPlanClient component
-    - Updated the SavedPlans component to use a simple Link component for the "Create New Plan" button
-  - These changes:
-    - Improve security by removing the publicly visible developer access link
-    - Keep the Training Plan functionality focused on its core purpose
-    - Maintain a clean separation of concerns between different features
-  - Location: `nextjs-app/src/app/coming-soon/page.tsx`, `nextjs-app/src/app/training-plan/client-component.tsx`, `nextjs-app/src/app/training-plan/components/SavedPlans.tsx`